 - Art Conservation of the World’s Tallest Buddha

-Williams College in Williamstown, Massachusetts added this sculpture to their permanent collection as a gift from one of Michael’s closest friends, Dr. William Fishkind.
+Williams College in Williamstown, Massachusetts added this sculpture to their permanent collection as a gift from one of Michael’s closest friends and Williamss alumnus, Dr. William Fishkind.

 About the Sculpture

-The wood has a gorgeous texture created by sand-blasting 2″ thick rough-cut pine, harvested from the woods nearby Michael’s Vermont studio by a local mill.
+The wood has a gorgeous texture created by sand-blasting 2″ thick rough-cut pine, harvested from the woods nearby Michael’s Vermont studio.
 After sand-blasting, the large and heavy planks were carefully singed to create an ancient look.
 The wood is not coated and easily bruised so handling needed to be careful and with gloves at all times.
-Likewise packing and storage is always done with special care so that no surfaces touch each other or any hard surface.
+Likewise, packing and storage was always done with special care so that no surfaces touch each other or any hard surface.

 Art Installation Details

 One of the secrets of this artist’s work is the precise degree of vertical plumb and horizontal level.
 Most good carpenters notice when something is off-level by anywhere from an 1/8″ to 1/4.”
-Incredibly, Mr. Singer notices pieces that are off-level by only 1/32″!
-This precision creates a subliminal effect of calm and quiet, making the heaviness of stone, metal and thick wood somehow light, floating, contemplative, even otherworldly.
+Incredibly, Mr. Singer notices pieces that are off-level by 1/32″!
+This precision creates a subliminal effect of calm and quiet, making the heaviness of stone, metal, and thick wood somehow feel light, floating, contemplative, and even otherworldly.
 This stunning effect can be felt in many of his works.

-The granite and bronze plates were heavy and the long and thick pine planks bulky, needing 2 to handle and place precisely according to the instructions.
+The granite and bronze plates were heavy and the long and thick pine planks bulky, needing two to handle and place precisely according to the instructions.

-Our team devised an instructional system with carefully marked photographs whereby intricate sculpture such as this can be assembled and disassembled by museum and gallery preparators.
+Our team devised an instructional system with carefully marked photographs whereby all of his intricate sculpture such as this can be assembled and disassembled by museum and gallery preparators.

-This art installation required 2 people 5 days to install.
+This art installation required two people five days.

 These pictures show details of the piece after completing the art installation for it’s first exhibition at the Williams College Museum of Art in 1990, from April 7 through October 21.